digital-organizing/data-import-curia-vista/README.md

 # About

-This project copies the Curia Vista data into a (local) database.
-This allows to run arbitrary queries which would not be possible using the official API.
+This project copies the Curia Vista data into a local PostgreSQL database.
+This allows to improve its quality and run arbitrary queries on it (quickly).

 ## Background